jbossas/archetypes/jboss-as-html5-mobile-archetype/src/main/resources/archetype-resources/readme.md

 and Black Berry devices as well.
 Windows Phone, and others will be supported as jQuery Mobile announces support.

-NOTE:
-This project retrieves some artifacts from the JBoss Community Maven repository.

 With the prerequisites out of the way, you're ready to build and deploy.

 Deploying the application